 Let’s run through avoid, reduce, or offset, with some concrete examples:

 When we list you in the directory we share the basis you have used to account for your emissions, and we point to any public facing documentation you have agreed to make publicly available to support your claims.
 We do not share any supporting documentation you have asked us to keep private, but we do recommend making as much as you can available, in redacted form if need be.
-This makes your claims easier to defend, and some users will prefer to buy from a provider that use one way of accounting for emissions, over another.
+This makes your claims easier to defend, and some users will prefer to buy from a provider that uses one way of accounting for emissions, over another.

-The scenario: Your organisation draws power from renewable sources, almost all the time, and does not draw power from the grid.
+Scenario 1: Your organisation draws power from renewable sources, almost all the time, and does not draw power from the grid.

-An example provider: Data Centre Light in Switzerland.
+Example: Data Centre Light in Switzerland.
 They have their own hydroelectric power generator, and get the rest from solar.

 - a written, public claim somewhere that this is where the power comes from, not the grid.